4 Solutions to Keep Your SaaS Customer Satisfied

 Improve UX Without Making Big Changes

 Since the underlying technology is already present, it is not absolutely necessary to make huge changes.
-Rather, utilize a Digital Adoption Platform (DAP) like WalkMe to improve your existing UX.
+Rather, utilize a Digital Adoption Platform (DAP) like WalkMe to improve UX.
 WalkMe resides as an overlay to any web-based platform and can give guidance and reassurance to users.
 While it displays alongside your site’s content, a DAP does not involve any sort of development on the technology’s side.

 With this guidance, users will become more engaged with the technology and eventually grow comfortable with how it is set up.
 This platform has the ability to connect technology and design within a platform while keeping your product exactly as it is.